PrefectHQ/prefect/docs/index.md

 Prefect is often used with [Docker and Kubernetes](concepts/deployments/#packaging-flows).
 Prefect can even package your flow directly into a Docker image.

 ### Security first
 Prefect helps you keep your data and code secure.
 Prefect's patented [hybrid execution model](https://www.prefect.io/why-prefect/hybrid-model/) means your data can stay in your environment while Prefect Cloud orchestrates your flows.
-Prefect the company is SOC2 compliant and our enterprise product makes it easy for you to restrict access to the right people in your organization.
+Prefect, the company, is SOC2 compliant and our enterprise product makes it easy for you to restrict access to the right people in your organization.

 ### Faster and easier than building from scratch
 It's estimated that up to 80% of a data engineer's time is spent writing code to guard against edge cases and provide information when a dataflow inevitably fails.
 Building the functionality that Prefect 2.0 delivers by hand would be a significant cost of engineering time.